-Once, when we were in Brazil, we had 40+ meetings over a span of less than a week in three different cities.
+Once I was in Brazil, we had 40+ meetings over a span of less than a week in three different cities.
 It was a whirlwind of activity and constant travel.
 It was exhausting.
 What did I see of the country?
-Not a hell of a lot, but it was Brazil so everyone assumed I just had all the time in the world to see and do everything.
+Not a hell of a lot, but it was Brazil, so everyone assumed I just had all the time in the world to see and do everything.
 Yeah, no.

 Business travel challenge: missing friends & family